Coe supports athletes' right to take knee on Olympic podium - WHIZ News

 The Tokyo Games had to be postponed to 2021 because of the coronavirus pandemic.

-Coe is in the Japanese capital on a courtesy visit to Tokyo Olympics organizers.
-He met with its president Yoshiro Mori and Tokyo Governor Yuriko Koike.
+Coe is in the Japanese capital on a courtesy visit to Tokyo Olympic organizers.
+He met with organizing committee president Yoshiro Mori and Tokyo Governor Yuriko Koike.

-Tokyo is also the headquarters for the giant advertising company Dentsu Inc., which has been a major backer of World Athletics.
+Tokyo is also the headquarters of advertising company Dentsu Inc., which has been a major backer of World Athletics.

-Coe pitched Tokyo as a possible venue for a future World Athletics world championship.
+Coe pitched Tokyo as a possible venue for a future track world championships.
 Tokyo held the worlds in 1991, and Osaka was the host city in 2007.

+The next world championships are in 2022 in Eugene, Oregon.
+The event was put back from 2021 because of the postponement in Tokyo.

+Budapest, Hungary, is the venue for 2023.
+The first available date for Tokyo would be 2025.

-“We don’t know what will happen in the next few months,” Coe said.
+“We don’t know what will happen in the next few months,” Coe said, speaking about the Olympics.
 “We are absolutely committed to work with the organizing committee for the delivery of a fantastic games.
 There may have to be some adaptations.
 There may need to be some differences.
 But I’m absolutely convinced that even under those circumstances they will still be fantastic games.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports